**January 25, 2016

 The phone rang.
 My driver was parked outside.
 I grabbed my briefcase, strapped my phone on my ear and began calling those on my team that would be at the meeting.

 As the driver pulled in front of Whitmore-Hathaway's high rise offices, I got a call from Simmons, my assistant.
 He informed me that everyone was waiting for me in the conference room and I grinned with satisfaction.
 One of my tactics was to wait until the entire group was assembled, and then make my grand entrance.
 In the past, it had proved to be an effective form of intimidation.

 I felt my heart rate increase.
 I grinned as the adrenaline began to move through my veins.
 I loved hunting, especially early in the morning.
 In a few hours, I reassured myself, the company will be ours.

 I was four for four.
 I had taken down every company that I had pursued.

 I had never lost.

 "Ms. Swan, I have your list of clients for today and your phone messages are sitting on your desk.
-I took the liberty of setting up your lunch meeting at the client's favorite restaurant."
+I took the liberty of setting up your lunch meeting with your 12:00 appointment and made sure it was at his favorite restaurant."